 “I hope she doesn’t have mental or physical delays.”

 People who say this are very insensitive.
-It is by far one of the worst comments to say to a NICU mom.
+It is one of the worst comments to say to a NICU mom.
 My baby and many others receiving care in said NICU are premature or experiencing other serious issues.
-Fear of mental and physical delays was at the front of my mind constantly.
+Fear of mental and physical delays was constantly at the front of my mind.
 I would have loved the encouraging and positive thoughts instead.

 “She won’t be able to bond with you or form an attachment since you can’t hold her.”

 This is just crap.
 My daughter and I bonded instantly, and our attachment was strong.
 Cuddling, scent cloths, and other tools are used in the NICU setting.
-Mom and baby are encouraged to bond further, even though many times, the baby cannot be held immediately.
+Mom and baby are encouraged to bond further, even though you often cannot hold your baby immediately.

 Being a NICU mom is difficult, and we need the support of our family and friends.
 Please remember to be a compassionate, listening ear in this time of need.
-For more on how to help a NICU mom and show that you care, read here.
+For more, learn how to help a NICU mom and show that you care.